How to Choose An M&A Firm

 • If they cannot convince you of something that was not your idea, will they be able to convince a buyer of the value of your business and the reasonableness of your terms?

-• If an M&A Advisor is happy to do everything your way, are you getting any value for the fee you are paying them when it’s time for them to negotiate with buyers?
+• If an M&A Consultant is happy to do everything your way, are you getting any value for the fee you are paying them when it’s time for them to negotiate with buyers?

-On the other hand, if an M&A Company strictly insists on a high commission or fee, but cannot effectively demonstrate their processes and systems, ask yourself these questions:
+On the other hand, if an M&A Firm strictly insists on a high commission or fee, but cannot effectively demonstrate their processes and systems, ask yourself these questions:

 • Why should you trust someone with handling the sale your life’s work (your company), or the purchase of something as major as a business, if they cannot outline their processes and procedures and won’t clearly answer your questions and consider your input?